SteveDunn/Vogen/docs/site/Writerside/topics/how-to/Testing.md

 The snapshot tests in the IDE run in about 5 minutes.
 In the CI build, we set a `THOROUGH` flag which exercises more variations, and that can take up to **several hours**.

 * In the **consumer solution**, the tests involve consuming the 'real' Vogen NuGet package and exercising it via _real_ C# code.
-To ensure it tests the latest version of Vogen, `test.ps1` first builds Vogen, then forces a NuGet package to be built locally with version `999.9.xxx`.
+ To ensure it tests the latest version of Vogen, `test.ps1` first builds Vogen, then forces a NuGet package to be built locally with a version of `999.9.xxx`.
   These tests are much quicker to run.
-They verify the behaviour of created Value Objects, such as:
+  They verify the behavior
+ of created Value Objects, such as:
     * [Normalization](https://github.com/SteveDunn/Vogen/wiki/Normalization)
     * Equality
     * Hashing